 Many mothers or mothers-to-be are often puzzled about the traditional confinement rules and taboos.
 Here we discuss the Top 4 Confinement Myths and provide further scientific reasonings and suggestions.

 New mothers are advised not to bathe or wash their hair for a month after childbirth to prevent catching a chill and suffer from rheumatism in the later part of their lives.
 However, there is no scientific reasoning to this and it could also be due to the living conditions in ancient China whereby women had to fetch water from rivers to bathe.

-Furthermore, in tropical country like Singapore, in order to observe good personal hygiene, bathing is necessary to prevent build up of germs and sweat or any infection.
-It is recommended to take warm baths and dry yourself quickly or take hot sponge bath to remain fresh and clean.
+Furthermore, in tropical country like Singapore, in order to observe good personal hygiene, bathing is necessary to prevent build-up of germs and sweat or any infection.
+It is recommended to take warm baths and dry yourself quickly or take a hot sponge bath to remain fresh and clean.

 You wouldn’t want to be sweaty and smelly when breastfeeding your baby.
 New mothers should also be encouraged to wash their hair only when they are more stable on their feet after giving birth.

 Confinement Myth#2 – Keeping Warm with Food and Alcohol

 It is believed that alcohol promotes blood circulation and warm the body.
-However, alcohol can be transmitted to the baby through breastfeeding and it is proven that drinking excessively during nursing may result in delay in development in the child.
+However, alcohol can be transmitted to the baby through breastfeeding and it is proven that drinking excessively during nursing may result in a delay in development in the child.

 Instead, have a healthy and balanced diet to provide your body with the necessary nutrients.
 Recommend oatmeal, brown rice, wholemeal bread, plenty of fruits and vegetables, fish, nuts, and calcium-rich food.
 Gingers are also commonly used to get rid of ‘wind‘ in the body as the stomach and bowels, which are compressed during pregnancy, are now expanded causing organs to swell up with air and fluid.

 Confinement Myth #3 – Saying “NO” to Air Condition